cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - RandomNonzeroScalar(): Outputs a random non-zero `Scalar` element in GF(p).
 - SerializeElement(A): Maps an `Element` `A` to a unique byte array `buf` of fixed length `Ne`, and fails if the input is not a valid byte representation of an element of the group.
+This function can raise a SerializeError if serialization fails; see
+  {{ciphersuites}} for  group-specific input validation steps.
+- DeserializeElement(buf): Attempts to map a byte array `buf` to an `Element` `A`, and fails if the input is not a valid byte representation of an element of the group.
+This function can raise a DeserializeError if deserialization fails; see
+  {{ciphersuites}} for group-specific input validation steps.
+- SerializeNonIdentityElement(A): Maps an `Element` `A` to a unique byte array `buf` of fixed length `Ne`, and fails if the input is not a valid byte representation of an element of the group.
 This function can raise a SerializeError if serialization fails or `A` is the identity element of the group; see {{ciphersuites}} for group-specific input validation steps.
-- DeserializeElement(buf): Attempts to map a byte array `buf` to an `Element` `A`, and fails if the input is not a valid byte representation of an element of the group.
+- DeserializeNonIdentityElement(buf): Attempts to map a byte array `buf` to an `Element` `A`, and fails if the input is not a valid byte representation of an element of the group.
 This function can raise a DeserializeError if deserialization fails or `A` is the identity element of the group; see {{ciphersuites}} for group-specific input validation steps.
-- SerializePublicKey(): Maps a public key Element` `PK` to a unique byte array `buf` of fixed length `Ne`, and fails if the input is not a valid byte representation. `PK` can be the identity element, to ensure uniform sampling of `sk` over `GF(p)`.
-- DeserializeElement(buf): Attempts to map a byte array `buf` to an `Element` `A`, and fails if the input is not a valid byte representation of an element of the group.
-This function can raise a DeserializeError if deserialization fails or `A` is the identity element of the group; see {{ciphersuites}} for group-specific input validation steps.
-- DeserializePublicKey(buf): Attempts to map a byte array `buf` to an `Element` `A`, and fails if the input is not a valid byte representation of an element of the group.
-This function can raise a DeserializeError if deserialization fails (but this element is allowed to be the identity);
-  see {{ciphersuites}} for group-specific input validation steps.
 - SerializeScalar(s): Maps a Scalar `s` to a unique byte array `buf` of fixed length `Ns`.
 - DeserializeScalar(buf): Attempts to map a byte array `buf` to a `Scalar` `s`.
   This function can raise a DeserializeError if deserialization fails; see